SumitsHub/learn-react/01-fundamentals/README.md

 - two flavors named and default exports

   - with named exports names MUST match
-  - with default exports,can rename but only one per file
+  - with default exports, can rename but only one per file

 - named export